zoezou2015/text2math/readme.md

 # The StatNLP Semantic Parser

-Code for the: Text2Math: End-to-end Parsing Text into Math Expressions
+Code for the paper ``Text2Math: End-to-end Parsing Text into Math Expressions" accepted by EMNLP 2019

 ## Installation